reportportal/kubernetes/reportportal/README.md

 ReportPortal is a TestOps service, that provides increased capabilities to speed up results analysis and reporting through the use of built-in analytic features.

 ## Prerequisites
+> **Note:** The minimal requirements for a ReportPortal 1-node solution are 2 CPUs and 6Gi of memory
 * Kubernetes v1.26+
 * Helm Package Manager v3.4+